x-cessive/Exile/README.md

 <br>
 <p align="center"><i>Loved the project?
 Please visit our <a href="https://awesome-github-readme-profile.netlify.app">Website</a></i></p>
 <br>
-This repo aims to collect the all `awesome beautiful READMEs profile` and make your Profile look good & Inspire other's.
+This repo aims to collect all available scripts addons and extras for creating an Arma 3 Exile Server and make your server stand out from the rest.

 If you are intersted, will create a PR for to add your `README` profile here.